Jump to the content

 Emergency aid measures have started

-Terre des Hommes supports the auxiliary measures by several local partner organization.
-In Chiang Rai and Chiang Mai in Thai, we support help in reconstruction of houses and schools, and food packages are distributed with rice, oil, beans and salt.
-In Mae Hong Son, TDH supports people in repairing their houses and arable land again, and school material and food are also distributed.
-In Myanmar, the most affected families receive food packages and hygiene articles such as soap, washing and disinfectant.
+Terre des Hommes is supporting the relief efforts through several local partner organizations.
+In Chiang Rai and Chiang Mai, Thailand, we are supporting the reconstruction of homes and schools by distributing food packages containing rice, oil, beans, and salt.
+In Mae Hong Son, TDH is helping people repair their homes and farmland, and is also distributing school supplies and food.
+In Myanmar, the most affected families are receiving food packages and hygiene items such as soap, detergents, and disinfectants.